-The Love Doctor’s Answer: I don’t think you really ever “get over” someone even one who we never want to see or talk to again.
+Yangki’s Answer: I don’t think we really ever “get over” someone even one we never want to see or talk to again.
 At least not in the “get over” way most of us hope for.
 This is a hard and painful fact about break ups.
-The feelings of attraction and memories may fade and even the agony of the breakup will eventually go away but that person will always be part of our past.
+The feelings of attraction and memories may fade and even the agony of the breakup will eventually go away, but that person will always be part of our past.
 And sometimes when we think of that past we include the people that were part of it.
-My article, “ How Do You Stop Loving Someone?” might help understand this better.

 Allow yourself to grieve by not trying to “get over” the pain but welcome those thoughts or feelings.
 It doesn’t mean you want them to be there, it just means they are there.
 Whenever you think of him, just allow the thought to be there, observe and watch it like you were watching a cloud form.
 You can’t do anything to make it form faster or go away even if you tried.
 So you let it be.
 And just as a cloud, the thoughts will form a shape then they’ll transform into another shape and another until they disappears on their own.